David and Lili's World Tour

 August 2004 - European Road Trip (Part 1)

-Arriving from Indonesia, I spent five hours in Paris, long enough to walk to the Eiffel Tower and then enjoy an expensive cappucino at an outdoor cafe...
-I had a train to catch, to Angers to meet my friends from India, Petite Nat, Jerome and Malba.
+Arriving from Indonesia, I spent five hours in Paris, just long enough to walk to the Eiffel Tower and then enjoy an expensive cappucino at an outdoor cafe...
+I had a train to catch, to Angers to meet friends who I recently met in India.
 It was a nice reunion!
-We went camping in the countryside with other friends, then straight on to Spain and the Festival Internacional de Benicàssim, five nights of full-power music on four stages.
+We went camping in the countryside, then straight to Spain for the Festival Internacional de Benicàssim, five nights of full-power music on four stages.
 Everyone says that this is the best music festival in Europe.
 I believe it.
 The Spanish understand very well the meaning of the word fiesta.

 I speak French every day.
+I'm able to have a conversation, but my pronunciation has a long way to go.
 My group has another guy who speaks Spanish, and a girl who speaks English, so I usually have a living dictionary handy.
-I'm able to have a conversation, but my pronunciation has a long way to go.
 That's the way it is around here: young Europeans communicating in whatever language works best.
-Camping with them is radically different from the tourist program.
-After a year in Asia, Europe reminds me of the USA.
-But I think Europe is more interesting, with the pressing influences of many cultures, and a deeply rooted history.
-It's time to go hit the beach.
-Not exactly Bali, but it'll do :-)
+Camping with them in Europe is radically different from the standard tourist program, and for me it's a backpacker's dream come true.
+I grew up hearing stories about camping around Europe, and this is it!
+And it was epic fun!

 August 2004 - European Road Trip (Part 2)